thiago-you/checkboxxx/README.md

 # Checkboxxx
-Checkbox that have three states to toggle: Active, Inactive and Indeterminate.
-The library provide methods to allow indeterminate state toggle.
+Checkbox that has three states to toggle: Active, Inactive and Indeterminate.
+The library provides methods for configuring indeterminate state toggle.

 ### SAMPLE
     // sample list